-- 101. All TEOs that charge student services fees to domestic students who are funded through this funding mechanism must comply with the requirements set out paragraphs 103 to 108. - 102.
-The objective of the requirements on TEOs that charge fees for the provision of student services is to ensure: - a. accountability in the use of fees for student services to students; and - b. involvement of students in decisions in the charging and use of fees for student services; and - c. fair arrangements for students in different tertiary education settings (for example, work-based students or students in fees-free foundation education programmes).
+- 106. All TEOs that charge student services fees to domestic students who are funded through this funding mechanism must comply with the requirements set out paragraphs 108 to 114. - 107.
+The objective of the requirements on TEOs that charge fees for the provision of student services is to ensure: - a. accountability to students in the use of fees for student services; - b. involvement of students in decisions in the charging and use of fees for student services; and - c. fair arrangements for students in different tertiary education settings (for example, work-based students or students in fees-free foundation education programmes).